-We are currently gearing up for another medical mission trip to Honduras, from July 15th-22nd, 2023.
+We are currently gearing up for another medical mission trip to Honduras, from February 7-14, 2026.
 If you're interested in going on the trip, or supporting the team, please click here for details!

-Maternal and neonatal mortality in Honduras are high, with under-five mortality over three times higher than in the United States, and maternal mortality nearly five times higher than in the United States.
-The World Health Organization (WHO) estimates the probability of death for a child in Honduras to be 12% by the age of 15 for males, and 9% for females.
+Maternal and neonatal mortality in Honduras are high, with under-five mortality over twice that of the United States, and maternal mortality nearly triple the United States.

-In addition, cervical cancer is disturbingly prevalent in this country, due to generally poor availability of screening and treatment within the public health care system.
+In addition, cervical cancer is highly prevalent in this country, due to generally poor availability of screening and treatment within the public health care system, and is second only to breast cancer as a cause of cancer death among women.

 While the Honduran government does provide a socialized medicine program, poor funding and rampant corruption limits the access of much of the general population to basic health care services.
 The World Health Organization (WHO) has identified numerous goals and challenges for Honduras in the coming years: